gkeais/435_exercises/mk_test_exercise/mk_test_exercise.md

 ### 6. Save the results

-- To save the results, copy-paste the results table into a word document along with the chi-squared test statistic and the corresponding p-value.
+- To save the results, copy-paste the results table into a word document along with the chi-squared test statistic and the corresponding p-value (these are printed at the very bottom of the results page).

 <br/>